awsdocs/aws-sct-user-guide/doc_source/CHAP_AssessmentReport.md

 # Creating migration assessment reports with AWS SCT<a name="CHAP_AssessmentReport"></a>

-An important part of the AWS Schema Conversion Tool is the report that it generates to help you convert your schema\.
+An important part of the AWS Schema Conversion Tool is the assessment report that it generates to estimate the complexity of your schema conversion\.
 This *database migration assessment report* summarizes all of the schema conversion tasks and details the action items for schema that can't be converted to the DB engine of your target DB instance\.
 You can view the report in the application or export it as a comma\-separated value \(CSV\) or PDF file\.

 If you add multiple source and target databases in a single project, AWS SCT aggregates the reports for all conversion pairs into one database migration assessment report\.